Alfresco/docs-alfresco/search-services/latest/using/index.md

 ## Search for an exact term

 To search for an exact term you must prefix it with "=".
+Exact term search is not case sensitive.
 The supported syntax:

 * `=term`
 * `=term1 =term2`